-All competing schools and athletes must be members in good standing of the Minnesota State High School Clay Target League (MNSHSCTL) and of the Minnesota State High School League (MSHSL).
+All qualifying teams must be members in good standing of the Minnesota State High School Clay Target League (MNSHSCTL) and of the Minnesota State High School League (MSHSL).
+Qualifying MNSHSCTL student athletes for the individual competition must be enrolled at a MSHSL-member school.
 Student athletes must be in grades 7-12.
 Qualifying individuals and teams must provide their own firearm, ammunition (minimum of 100 for team and individual competition), eye protection, and ear protection.
 There is no cost to individuals, teams, or schools who participate in the State Tournament.
 Competing teams and individuals will exhibit the qualities of gracious professionalism and conform to the Minnesota State High School Clay Target League’s Sportsmanship Agreement and Policies & Procedures.

 The number of qualifying teams is the same as the number of conferences in the spring season.
 The top five athlete scores from each team are combined to determine the team score.
 The number of top finishing teams from each day of the Championship is determined by the number of conferences in each Class that are designated for each day of the Championship.